capcodigital/tech-radar/README.md

 - `npm test` - run unit tests
 - `npm run cucumberTest` - run e2e ui tests

+### Code security and quality
+If using VSCode, install the Snyk extension to analyse the code security and quality.

 <!-- ROADMAP -->

 ## Roadmap